AwpData/carbon-footprint-analyzer/README.md

 ## What does our app do?
 - Tracks carbon footprint in daily life
     - Miles driven
     - Transportation
     - Food
     - Shower and how long it took
     - Waste (Compost, landfill, recycling)

 ## Back-end
-- Created two classes for weekly and daily logs
+- Create two classes for weekly and daily logs
 - Daily logs will store specific statisics of carbon emission

 ## UI